maithemewp/mai-publisher/README.md

-# Mai GAM
+# Mai Publisher
-Manage Google Ad Manager ads in Mai Theme and beyond.
+Manage ads and more for websites in the Mai Publisher network